ats5662/PSU_Normal_Impedance_Tube/README.md

   - Attenuation vs. frequency plots for each test

-  - Specific impedance ratio vs. frequency plots for each test
+  - Specific impedance ratio (resistance and reactance) vs. frequency plots for each test

 * CSV data export

-  - Absorption, reflection, attenuation, and specific impedance ratio as a function of frequency for each test
+  - Absorption, reflection, attenuation, and specific impedance ratio (resistance and reactance) as a function of frequency for each test

   - Timeseries OASPL data for each test